Wildspitze (3,774 m) mountaineering course: ice course & glacier training in Tyrol

 6 days, 2-4 participants for the first 3 days, 2 participants for the summit climb, Mont Blanc group, France & Italy

-The ascent of the highest mountain in the Alps at 4,807m is not only a special experience, but requires a fair amount of fitness, mastery of crampon technique and perfect tactics to take advantage of a good weather window for the summit day well acclimatized.
-The three normal routes are also subject to strong changes due to climate change, which we take into account in the tour planning.
+Climbing the highest mountain in the Alps at 4,807 m is not only a special experience, but also requires a good dose of fitness, mastery of the crampon technique and perfect tactics to make the most of a good weather window for the summit day.

 Info & Booking